 Colorado State Plan

-Colorado's state plan was approved by the federal government in fall 2016.
-The state is required to submit a modification to this state plan reflecting changes in labor market information and the state’s strategies.
+Colorado's current state plan was approved by the federal government in fall 2016.
+The state was required to submit a modification to this state plan reflecting changes in labor market information and the state’s strategies.
 A survey of stakeholders conducted in December 2017 informed the changes found in the below modification.
 Based on the performance negotiation guidance issued by OCTAE, Colorado re-opened the public comment period for the Combined State Plan to gather comments during spring 2018.
 The updated plan (available below) was approved by USDOL summer of 2018.